 Chesney Caravans was the biggest selling caravan brand in Queensland and the 3rd largest in Australia.

 Thousands of people would see these travelling bill boards as the trams navigated the streets at a stately pace.

 In about 1972 the Lawnton factory and Chesney's of Chermside were sold to Concrete Industries (Monier) Ltd which ran it for about 4 years before closing it down.

 The Chermside property was sold to Mr. J. Jeffries.
 Other owners were Brisbane Camperland and later, Boot's Camping.
-The latter put the big Boot on the roof which they obtained from a footwear factory in West End when it closed down.
+The latter put the big Boot on the roof, which they obtained from Boot Factory Restaurant & Spaghetti Emporium near Lang Park (Suncorp Stadium).